Message from the AVP Steering Committee Chair

 AVP Cohort Connections

 The NASPA AVP Steering Committee is excited to again offer an opportunity to bring together members of the AVP community to help foster and strengthen our peer network.
-In response to requests for additional opportunities for AVPs to be able to connect and learn from each other, the AVP Steering Committee developed a new initiative that was piloted in Fall 2019.

 - Bring together and foster supportive connections between AVPs within the NASPA community.